mdpiper/knowledge/emacs.md

-# Notes on using Emacs
+# Emacs

+Notes on using Emacs.
 Gained from years of experience!

 ## Package management